aws/aws-sam-cli-app-templates/dotnet6/hello-pt/{{cookiecutter.project_name}}/README.md

 Find the complete project's [documentation here](https://awslabs.github.io/aws-lambda-powertools-dotnet/).

-### Installing AWS Lambda Powertools for .NET
+### Installing Powertools for AWS Lambda (.NET)

-Powertools utilities are available as NuGet packages.
+Powertools for AWS Lambda utilities are available as NuGet packages.
 You can install the packages from the NuGet gallery or from within the Visual Studio IDE.
 Search `AWS.Lambda.Powertools*` to see various utilities available.
-Powertools is available on NuGet.
+Powertools for AWS Lambda (.NET) is available on NuGet.

 * [AWS.Lambda.Powertools.Logging](https://www.nuget.org/packages?q=AWS.Lambda.Powertools.Logging):